MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Ensure that the Chat view is open.

     Notice that GitHub Copilot retains the context of previous interactions in the current chat session.
 If you generated the constitution.md file in the current session, GitHub Copilot provides a **Build Specification** button near the bottom of the Chat view that could be used to start generating the specification.
-In this case, you want to provide the requirements document explicitly, so you won't use the Build Specification button.
+In this case, you want to provide the requirements document explicitly, so you don't use the Build Specification button.

 1. In the Chat view, to start a specify workflow that generates a specification from your stakeholders document, enter the following command: